Police Operations • Support Services • Meet Our Staff

 I was born and raised in Sandwich IL and love this town.
 I am a veteran of this great country.
 I’m a husband to a wonderful wife and a father to three amazing children.
 I love spending time with my family.
 I am an avid Chicago Bears fan and I love a good cigar.
 I am also a youth football coach and currently serve on the SYTF board.

-I began my career at the Sandwich Police Department in 2006 as a part-time Dispatcher.
+I began my career with the Sandwich Police Department in 2006 as a part-time Dispatcher.
 In 2008 I was hired as a full-time Patrol Officer.
 Prior to my promotion to Sergeant in 2017 I was assigned to the Kendall County Cooperative Police Assistance Team (KCPAT), an Illinois State Police multi-jurisdictional narcotics unit.

 Additionally, I’m a husband (and father to a Miniature Schnauzer), nature lover, drummer, and stock market dabbler.
 I have an Associate of Science Degree in General Sciences from Waubonsee Community College and an unfinished Bachelor of Science degree in Meteorology from Northern Illinois University (one day…).